mao-yining/competitest.vim/README.md

 #### Explanation

 - `local_config_file_name`: you can use a different configuration for every different folder.
 See [local configuration](#local-configuration)
-- `floating_border_highlight`: the highlight group used for popups border
 - `runner_ui`: settings related to testcase runner user interface
   - `mappings`: keyboard mappings used in testcase selector window
     - `run_again`: keymaps to run again a testcase